russom/DSND-Capstone/Capstone_writeup.md

 ```
 Row(artist='Sleeping With Sirens', auth='Logged In', firstName='Darianna', gender='F', itemInSession=0, lastName='Carpenter', length=202.97098, level='free', location='Bridgeport-Stamford-Norwalk, CT', method='PUT', page='NextSong', registration=1538016340.0, sessionId=31, song='Captain Tyin Knots VS Mr Walkway (No Way)', status=200, ts=1539003534.0, userAgent='"Mozilla/5.0 (iPhone; CPU iPhone OS 7_1_2 like Mac OS X) AppleWebKit/537.51.2 (KHTML, like Gecko) Version/7.0 Mobile/11D257 Safari/9537.53"', userId='100010', churn=0, sub_dwg=0, sub_upg=0, first_ts=1539003534.0, last_ts=1542823952.0, perm_days=56.0, data_days=44.0, roll_adv=0, total_roll_adv=52, add_friend=0, total_add_friend=4, thumbs_up=0, total_thumbs_up=17, thumbs_dwn=0, total_thumbs_dwn=5)
 ```

+After that, I took few more actions on the data set:

+* To gain significance in the data, I filtered away all the users with less than a week of data;
+* I created a list of the churning users and a list of the users that are staying with the service.
+Based on those lists I divided the original data set in two: a portion for the users that leave and another for those that don't: data from these data sets will then be compared, looking for patterns;
+* I also further refined the two previous datasets, extracting a subset each, containing the last week of data for every user.
+The idea was to look for patterns of different behaviour in the churning users, as they approach the moment they leave.

 ### _Modeling_